 Who's the controller?

 WWIIS Group is made up of different legal entities.
 This privacy notice is issued on behalf of the WWIIS Group so when we mention “CoverForYou”, "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the WWIIS Group responsible for processing your data.
-We will let you know which entity will be the controller for your data when you buy a product or service with us.
 World Wide Internet Insurance Services Ltd is the controller and responsible for this website.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this policy.
 If you have any questions, including any requests to exercise your legal rights, please contact our DPO using the details below: